Station officer: United Kingdom

 In the United Kingdom, an SO commands a watch at a multi-appliance station.
-He or she may have command of a watch at a very large station.
+The officer may have command of a watch at a very large station.
 The rank badge is two impellers; they also wear a white helmet with a half-inch black band around it.

 From 2006 most UK fire and rescue services changed from a rank-based system to a role-based system.
 This change meant the traditional rank titles were replaced with role-based titles for the duty performed.
 Station officers (two impeller rank marking) became watch managers.
 A station commander (three impellers) is a more senior officer with a similar role, usually in charge of one or more fire stations.

-In 2019, the London Fire Brigade, the UK's largest fire and rescue service, announced that it would be reverting to the more traditional rank structure once again.
+In 2019, the London Fire Brigade, the UK's second largest fire and rescue service, announced that it would be reverting to the more traditional rank structure once again.
 The two impeller insignia therefore once again indicates the rank of SO, as a rank senior to a sub-officer, and junior to a station commander.

-Republic of Ireland
+Ireland

-The fire services in the Republic of Ireland also use the rank of SO.
+The fire services in Ireland also use the rank of SO.
 In the full-time brigades of the five cities, they fulfil the role of watch manager, whereas in the retained county brigades, they fulfil the role of station commander.
 Rank markings are two impellers and, on the foreground, a white helmet with black comb and one black stripe.